General Obstetrics and Gynecology

 Ambulatory Obstetrics and Gynecology

 The residents clinics meet weekly throughout the year, including when the resident is on rotation away from The Mount Sinai Hospital.
 One attending and one or two chief residents are present at each clinic session to teach and supervise all aspects of patient care.
-Backup coverage for ward duties is provided to ensure that clinic takes precedence over all other assignments.
+Backup coverage for inpatient duties is provided to ensure that continuity clinic takes precedence over all other assignments.
 Residents are encouraged to follow their patients when they are admitted to the Hospital and to coordinate their inpatient care.

 In addition, separate gynecology, gynecological surgery and high risk obstetrics clinics are held at Elmhurst Hospital Center.